MelodyGhost/mgcode/README.md

 ### Feature:

-- Run in command line interface(CLI) and install it globaly on your machine
+- Run in command line interface(CLI) and install it on your machine
 - Friendly **VScode** like editor with **auto Suggestion** and **syntex highlighting**. (funfact: VScode and this editor uses same library named monaco)
 - Document your code with beautiful markdown editor
 - Auto **save** to your hard drive